ChristianNikodemus/meet/README.md

 - The API call uses React axios and async/await.
 - The app implements an alert system using an OOP approach to show information to the user.
-- The app must make use of data visualization (recharts preferred).
+- The app must make use of data visualization (recharts: https://recharts.org).
 - The app is covered by tests with a coverage rate >= 90%.
 - The app is monitored using an online monitoring tool.